hdfchain/hdfwallet/README.md

 hdfwallet
 =========

-hdfwallet is a daemon handling Decred wallet functionality.
+hdfwallet is a daemon handling Hdfchain wallet functionality.
 All interaction with the wallet is performed over RPC.

 Public and private keys are derived using the hierarchical